 Free up employees to do meaningful work

-Some of the basic injection molding tasks are quite repetitive.
+Some of the basic plastic injection moulding tasks are quite repetitive.
 Others, like unclogging the plastic feeds or moving plastic pellets in boxes, do not offer any sense of accomplishment and are just routine.
 Both of these things can turn into a soul-draining bore.

 You can program collaborative robots to handle routine and repetitive tasks.
 Doing this will help to free up your employees to do more meaningful work — work that allows them to feel that they are making a valuable contribution to the company.
 This will give employees the opportunity to develop their skills and to grow their careers.
 In the end, it will lead to better job satisfaction.

 If your company is in an industry that experiences seasonal fluctuations in the demand for your products, you likely have periods when your company just cannot keep up.
 These periods are usually stressful for employees.
 They have to pull all-nighters, deal with customer complaints, and adapt to stricter deadlines.
 Even in cases where the company gets new hires, it is rarely enough to offset the pressure since these new hires need training.
 And even after training, they always need time to get used to completing the new tasks.

 Cobots can take most of this pressure off.
 These robotic systems can help a company to increase production on a moment’s notice.
 This is because they can go on 24-hour shifts without needing a break.
 And the fact that they are faster, and that they can multitask, makes them ideal for this stressful period.

 Another reason why automation can make the job less stressful is because robots do not make mistakes, no matter how fast they work.
 They are precise and accurate in the execution of their tasks, something that reduces wastage and eliminates the frustration that is common during high-pressure situations.
 Therefore, using collaborative robots can go a long way towards boosting employee morale by simply making it easier to cope with the pressure that always comes with tight deadlines.